Dent Mowrey: Growing career

-Upon returning to the United States for vacation in late July of 1914, Dent and Eve planned to visit Salt Lake City, San Francisco, and other Pacific coast locales.
+Upon returning to the United States for vacation in late July 1914, Dent and Eve planned to visit Salt Lake City, San Francisco, and other Pacific coast locales.
 However, the onset of World War I in Europe during the week of their arrival made returning to live in France at the end of their trip impossible.
 Planned recitals in Paris and London for the fall concert season had to be abandoned.

 Artist Helen Lawrence Walters' Portland diary for Jan.
 31, 1916 mentions Mowrey as someone whom she thought "quite bright."
 By 1918 Mowrey seems to have become a member of the faculty of the Cornish School of Music in Seattle, Washington.
 Throughout this period, Mowrey regularly appears in announcements and special features in newspapers from all around the Northwest.

 Mowrey's mother, Lettie, was house mother for the Kappa Kappa Gamma (Beta Omega chapter) women's residential honors house at the University of Oregon in Eugene, OR.
 A newspaper notice from January 14, 1924 lists the composer-pianist as playing "under the auspices of Kappa Kappa Gamma" in the "women's building" a piano recital of works by Beethoven, Chopin, Debussy, Schubert, and Brahms, among others, as well as excerpts from his own Spanish Gypsy dances and The Gargoyles of Notre Dame.

 After the Great War ended, Mowrey's connections with European musicians persisted.
-In November of 1924 the Music Trade Indicator announced that "Portland's most prominent composer-pianist left recently for Paris, accompanied by his wife.
+In November 1924 the Music Trade Indicator announced that "Portland's most prominent composer-pianist left recently for Paris, accompanied by his wife.
 Mr. Mowrey intends to continue his studies and incidentally do a little teaching while 'Over There'."

 The couple eventually settled in Portland where Mowrey continued his career as a concert pianist, teacher, and composer.
 Mowrey's death certificate states he had lived in the city for 33 years, placing the start of his date of residence to 1927.